-The Advice Guidance Boundary Review includes initiatives to improve access to financial support.
+The Advice Guidance Boundary Review aims to improve consumer access to financial support.

-Our pre-application support service (PASS) is now available to firms planning to apply for a targeted support permission.
-Firms can submit a request for a pre application meeting via the PASS section of Connect.
+Our pre-application support service (PASS) is available to firms planning to apply for a targeted support permission.
+Firms can request a pre-application meeting via the PASS section of Connect.

 Objectives of our work